Nothing's in my cart

 Interacting with 3D models using the phone controller

-- For details on supported 3D file formats and upload requirements, see Types of files you can present in a VIVE Sync meeting and About 3D models.
+- For details on supported 3D file formats and upload requirements, see Types of files you can present in a VIVE Sync meeting and Preparing 3D models.

-- For details on uploading files to meeting rooms, see Preparing files for the meeting.
+- For details on uploading files to meeting rooms, see Uploading files to use in your meetings.

 - Open the Sync Menu, and then select Files.